 - are robust in the face of financial crises.

 Policies and approach

 While we transition to the FMI Act, the Banking (Prudential Supervision) Act 1989 continues to specify our oversight powers for FMIs.

 Additional policies, standards and conditions are specified in a policy document we issued in March 2015: Oversight of Financial Market Infrastructures in New Zealand.
 This policy document broadly adopts the CPMI-IOSCO Principles for Financial Market Infrastructures as a basis for FMI oversight.

 Designation gives statutory backing for finality of settlement and netting through a designated financial market infrastructure.

-Before the Financial Market Infrastructures Act (the FMI Act) passed in May 2021, Part 5C of the Reserve Bank of New Zealand Act provided for the designation of settlement systems.
+Before the Financial Market Infrastructures Act (the FMI Act) passed in May 2021, Part 5C of the Banking (Prudential Supervision) Act 1989 provided for the designation of settlement systems.
 Under Part 5C, it was not compulsory for FMIs operating in New Zealand to be designated.
 However, under the FMI Act, an FMI will be designated if it is determined by the regulators to be systemically important.

 An FMI that is not systematically important can continue to opt in to the regime.

 There are currently five designated settlement systems in New Zealand.

 View the register of designated settlement systems in New Zealand